adshares/adshares-docs/protocol/payments/payments_sending.rst

 It's important for :ref:`Demand-Side Platform <protocol-definitions-dsp>` to store the generated :ref:`Payment Reports <protocol-definitions-paymentreport>` because :ref:`Supply-Side Platforms <protocol-definitions-ssp>` are expected to request those reports upon receiving their payments.

-The actual task of generating the :ref:`Payment Report <protocol-definitions-paymentreport>` can be done by :ref:`Demand-Side Platform <protocol-definitions-dsp>` itself, or it might be outsourced by :ref:`Demand-Side Platform <protocol-definitions-dsp>` to an external :ref:`Ad Pay Module <protocol-definitions-apm>`.
+The actual task of generating :ref:`Payment Reports <protocol-definitions-paymentreport>` can be done by :ref:`Demand-Side Platform <protocol-definitions-dsp>` itself, or it might be outsourced by :ref:`Demand-Side Platform <protocol-definitions-dsp>` to an external :ref:`Ad Pay Module <protocol-definitions-apm>`.

 In case an external :ref:`Ad Pay Module <protocol-definitions-apm>` is utilized, :ref:`Ad Pay Module <protocol-definitions-apm>` needs to receive